+\rightarrow 10 mins

-Flight to Birmingham City Airport then walk over to the railway station then take the train to Birmingham New Street Railway Station from there it's a 22 minutes journey to either Aston or Witton (West Midlands) Railway Stations.
-Witton Railway Station is nearer and is only a few minutes' walk from the ground.
+Train to the following stations the first is Witton Railway Station is nearer and is only a few minutes' walk from the ground.
 Turn left out of the station exit and continue down Manor Road to a roundabout.
 Turn left at the roundabout into Witton Lane and the ground is in front of you.

-Aston Railway Station is a ten minute walk away from the ground walk down Lichfield Road at the first right turn into Queen's Road and follows it down to the ground although it changes to Witton Lane nearer the ground.
+Aston Railway Station is a ten minutes' walk away from the ground walk down Lichfield Road at the first right turn into Queen's Road and follows it down to the ground although it changes to Witton Lane nearer the ground.
 Extra trains are laid on to the ground on match days.
+There are extra trains are laid on to the ground on match days.

+Admission

-There is extra trains are laid on to the ground on match days.
-Admissior Douglas Ellis Stand Adults £30 Concessions £20 Under 18's £15 Under 8's £10 Concessions apply to Over 65's, Under 21's along with Full Time Students and Members of the Armed Forces.
-Where to Drink The Witton Arms pub (formerly known as the Cap'n' Gown) is fan friendly pub only 2 minutes' walk from Villa Park.
+Douglas Ellis Stand

+Adults £50 - £70 Concessions £36 - £70 Under 18's £30 - 65 Under 8's £18

+Concessions apply to Over 65's, Under 21's along with Full Time Students and Members of the Armed Forces.

+Where to Drink

+The Witton Arms pub (formerly known as the Cap'n' Gown) is fan friendly pub only 2 minutes' walk from Villa Park.
 The Witton Arms is situated less than 50 metres from Witton Rail Station, on the short walk to Villa Park.
 On match days the main bar is allocated to visiting football fans, and you will be sure of a warm welcome.

+Brentford

+Ground - Brentford Community Stadium, 166 Lionel Road North, Brentford TW8 9QT

+Main Telephone No: 08453 456 442

+Capacity: 17,250

-Brentford Ground - Brentford Community Stadium, 166 Lionel Road North, Brentford London TW8 9QT Main Telephone No: 08453 456 442 Fax No: 020 8380 9937 Page | 12 Page 12 Capacity: 17,250 Pitch Size: 105 x 68yards Club Nickname: The Bees Year Ground Opened: 2020 Undersoil Heating: Yes Shirt Sponsors: Hollywood bowl Kit Manufacturer: Umbro Website: www.brentford.co.uk Programme: £3.00
+Pitch Size: 105 x 68yards Club Nickname: The Bees Year Ground Opened: 2020 Undersoil Heating: Yes

+Shirt Sponsors: Hollywood Bets

+Kit Manufacturer: Umbro Website: www.brentford.co.uk

+Programme: £3.00

-History Facts & Records Founded - 1889 Years at Today's Ground - 3 months First Admitted to the Football League - 1920 Founder Member Division Three & Division Three South 1921/22 First Official Floodlit Match - October 1954 Griffen Park Highest Attendance - 39,626 (Griffin Park) Highest Score for - 9-0 v Wrexham Division Three on 15/10/63 Highest Against - 0 - 7 v Swansea Town (City) Division Three South 8/11/1924 v Walsall Division Three South on 19/01/1957 Highest Scorer in a Season - 36 John Holliday in 1932/33 Highest Scorer Overall - Jim Towers, 153 goals, from 1954-1961 Player with most First Team Appearances - Ken Coote 514 from 1949 - 64 Colours
+History Facts & Records Founded - 1889 Years at Today's Ground - 3 months First Admitted to the Football League - 1920 Founder Member Division Three First Official Floodlit Match - October 1954 Griffin Park Highest Attendance - 39,626 (Griffin Park) Highest Score for - 9-0 v Wrexham Division Three on 15/10/63 Highest Against - 0-7 v Swansea Town (City) Division Three South 8/11/1924 v Walsall Division Three South on 19/01/1957 Highest Scorer in a Season - 36 John Holliday in 1932/33 Highest Scorer Overall - Jim Towers, 153 goals, from 1954-1961 Player with most First Team Appearances - Ken Coote 514 from 1949 - 64 Colours